-CONSIDER THE MATERIALS OF THE FLY
+CONSIDER THE MATERIALS OF YOUR EARLY SEASON TROUT FLIES

 Hare's fur and other soft fibres create an uber buggy effect, while materials such as pheasant tail, quills and the like are great for creating slim profiles which slip through the column with ease.
 Soft hackles, rubber legs and CDC collars bring your fly to life, an essential when fishing slower, deeper pools, softer edges or for more pressured fish.

 A wired abdomen can aid in getting smaller flies deep and there are more than a few deadly double tungstens of different shapes, colours and attributes in the Manic Fly Collection to really get you down into the zone.

 The recent surge in popularity of jig hooks now mean we can load heavier beads onto smaller hooks, ideal for contact nymphing techniques, and by riding hook point up, jig nymph snag less when they’re working through the zone.

 The key points in my eyes are choosing the right weight of the fly to get down where it’s needed, and the correct size of the fly to match what’s going on.
 Everything else is there to play with.
 Go out and try something new.
 Consider your selection.
 Expand on your ‘tried and trusted’ with different patterns, colours, and profiles and fish them confidently no matter the conditions.

 A FEW NEW EARLY SEASON TROUT FLIES